Skip to main content

 With the UK as a whole producing fewer linguists, proficiency in languages coupled with the intellectual rigour and cultural understanding acquired during your degree will make you highly employable in a wide range of careers both in the UK and internationally.
 These include occupations such as interpreting, translation and teaching, media and the arts but also working across wider industry in research, administration, human resources, sales and business development, and the financial services.

-• 88% are in paid employment or further study 15 months after graduation across all our programmes
+• 85% of our UK/EU graduates were in paid employment or further study 15 months after graduation

 (Source: HESA Graduate Outcomes Survey.
 The survey asks leavers from higher education what they are doing 15 months after graduation.
 Further information about the Graduate Outcomes survey can be found here www.graduateoutcomes.ac.uk)